barebox/barebox/Documentation/boards/imx/zii-imx7d-dev/readme.rst

     Documentation/boards/imx/zii-imx7d-dev/bootstrap.sh

-Disabling DSA in Embedeed Switch
+Disabling DSA in Embedded Switch
 --------------------------------

 Booting the Linux kernel that the device ships with will re-configure the on-board